Asian American Plays, by Author (P-R)

 - Thunder Above, Deeps Below (2g Productions, 2007)

-Three homeless young friends – a Filipina-American with a hidden past, a Filipina transsexual, and a Puerto-Rican hustler – struggle on the streets of Chicago to scrounge up enough cash to bus it to San Francisco before the winter cold hits.
-All is going according to plan until Theresa dreams of a bearded man searching for her on Lake Michigan, a mystery man in sunglasses stalks Gil after he becomes the star performer at a drag club, a wealthy john appears to be falling in love with Hector, and Marisol – the assistant manager of a doughnut shop – begins practicing magic on them with her cups of far-too-strong coffee.
+Three homeless friends – a Filipina-American, a Filipina transsexual, and a Puerto-Rican hustler – struggle to make it from Chicago to San Francisco before the winter.
+All is going according to plan until Theresa dreams of a bearded man searching for her on Lake Michigan, a mystery man in sunglasses stalks Gil after he becomes the star performer at a drag club, a wealthy john appears to be falling in love with Hector, and Marisol – the assistant manager of a doughnut shop – begins practicing magic on them.
 With their hopes and friendships put to the test, will the trio be able to spare some change?